tech-advantage/sonar-gerrit-plugin/README.md

 Sonar Gerrit Plugin
 ===================

-This plugin reports Sonar violations to your Gerrit server.
-Sonar analyse full project, but only files included in patchset are commented on Gerrit.
+This plugin reports Sonar violations on your patchsets to your Gerrit server.
+Sonar analyses full project, but only files included in patchset are commented on Gerrit

 Currently plugin always reports +1 for Code Review, as it's still in development.
 However, you should always treat these comments as hints to improve, not as direct errors.